nicoleli04/cse15l-lab-reports/lab1.md

 `cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/`
 `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`

-2) Here are some commands that I tried out
+2) Here are some commands that I tried out and some of the outputs produced.

 ![Image](Screenshot 2023-04-09 184307.png)